You're starting to plan your trip to Universal Studios, and you're beginning to feel overwhelmed.

 Whether or not you need express passes completely depends on how much time you have to spend at the parks.

-If you don't have much time to spend at the parks, express passes will help you see more of it.
+If you don't have much time to spend at the parks, express passes will help you experience more rides.
 You just have to be willing to spend the money in order to make that happen.

 And the best part is that they're express pass unlimited.